shotexa/akka-stream-events/README.md

 There is only one endpoint - `GET /bets/<account-id>` which will return a list of placed bets.

+Endpoint supports cursor-based pagination, bet id is the cursor.

 available query params

 * `first=<number>` - number of items to return, default 10